Experienced Clearwater Attorneys for Violent Crime Defense

 - Gun offenses.
 The term “gun offense” is relatively broad and refers to any unlawful activity committed with the use of a firearm.
 In Florida, if a person commits a felony that involves the use of a gun, prison sentences can range from three years to a life sentence.

 - Theft.
 Theft is a criminal act in which one person takes another person’s property without consent.
 This is a broad term that includes robbery and embezzlement.
 Florida’s punishments for theft depend on the type and severity of the crime.
 If the crime is charged as a misdemeanor, offenders can receive a sentence of up to one year in prison and a fine of up to $1,000.
 If it is charged as a felony, the resulting sentence can be up to 30 years in prison and a fine of up to $10,000.

 Robbery and burglary are types of theft.
 Robbery involves using force or creating fear in the victim, and is a felony punishable by up to 15 years in prison.
 The sentence may be increased to as many as 30 years if a weapon was used.

 Burglary occurs when the offender enters a home or other building intending to commit a crime inside.
 Burglary sentences range from five years to life in prison, depending on the severity of the crime — if assault, use of a firearm or more than $1,000 worth of property damage occurs, burglary is considered a first-degree felony.
 Both burglary and robbery may be charged as juvenile offenses if the accused is a minor.

-Work with a respected criminal defense law firm
+Work with a respected law firm in the Clearwater & St. Petersburg area